doocs/leetcode/solution/0100-0199/0184.Department Highest Salary/README_EN.md

 | salary       | int     |
 | departmentId | int     |
 +--------------+---------+
-In SQL, id is the primary key column for this table. departmentId is a foreign key (join key in Pandas) of the ID from the <code>Department </code>table.
+id is the primary key (column with unique values) for this table. departmentId is a foreign key (reference columns) of the ID from the <code>Department </code>table.
 Each row of this table indicates the ID, name, and salary of an employee.
 It also contains the ID of their department.
 </pre>